-Students planning a career in dentistry should take classes in math and sciences which line up with the requirements of their desired four-year transfer institution.
-Other recommended electives include art (3-D drawing or sculpture), cell biology, histology, human anatomy, microbiology, genetics, immunology and statistics.
+Students planning a career in dentistry may choose any major area that completes the prerequisites of their transfer institution.
+It is advised to choose a major that most closely aligns with one's interests, such as biology or chemistry.
+Other recommended electives include art (3-D drawing or sculpture), cell biology, human anatomy, microbiology, zoology, pathology, and statistics.

 Those students completing the suggested curriculum requirements receive an Associate in Science degree and transfer to a four-year institution.

 Bismarck State College has many cooperative, articulation, or transfer agreements with postsecondary institutions both inside and outside of the North Dakota University System.
-Some of these agreements are established to allow students to remain on campus as they complete their bachelor’s degree.
-In all cases, students seeking to transfer after completing a degree at BSC should consult the academic catalog of their destination college and work with their academic advisor to plan for this transition.
+Students seeking to transfer after completing a degree at BSC should consult the academic catalog of their destination college and work with their academic advisor to plan for this transition.